Loading

 Strathcona was established in 1924 by its founding principals, Florence Livingstone and Henrietta Hughes, with a small number of pupils, both boys and girls.

-In 1942, the school was purchased by the Baptist Union for the purpose of establishing a Baptist school for girls, and thus the school was renamed Strathcona Baptist Girls Grammar School.
+In 1942 the school was purchased by the Baptist Union for the purpose of establishing a Baptist school for girls, and the school was renamed Strathcona Baptist Girls Grammar School.

 Ms Featherstone commenced as headmistress in 1943, serving the school for 10 years.
 Enrolments increased rapidly and despite strict building restrictions after the Second World War, facilities were expanded providing for up to 200 girls.

-In November 1969, Strathcona purchased historical building 'Tay Creggan', the Year 9 campus located in Hawthorn on the banks of the Yarra River.
-The built in 1893 in the Queen Anne style mansion as a family home it became an important and fashionable part of Hawthorne social life with many parties.
-It was designed by architect Guyon Purchas for his own use, however he ended declaring bankruptcy and had to sell the house.
+In November 1969 Strathcona purchased the historical building 'Tay Creggan' and it is now the Year 9 campus, located in Hawthorn on the banks of the Yarra River.
+Built in 1893 in the Queen Anne style as a family home, it became an important and fashionable part of Hawthorn social life.
+It was designed by architect Guyon Purchas for his own use.
+He was later forced to declare bankruptcy and sell the house.

 Principals

-There have been a total of nine principals or formerly headmistresses of Strathcona since the school was established in 1924.
+There have been a total of nine principals (formerly headmistresses) of Strathcona since the school was established in 1924.
 Note, between 1924 and 1941 there were two headmistresses at the same time who were the co-founders of the school.

 Years served Name